 Will reunite on set 17 August.

-In addition, so long as social distancing measures are necessary to prevent the spread of the illness, certain scenes involving close proximity or large crowds are going to be difficult – or indeed impossible – to pull off safely.
+In addition, with social distancing measures necessary to prevent the spread of the illness, certain scenes involving close proximity or large crowds would have been difficult – or indeed impossible – to pull off safely.

 Still, in early August (slightly earlier than originally announced) the crew apparently got back to work, with behind-the-scenes figures showing off the new filming processes on social media.

-And later in August, Henry Cavill shared a sneak peak at the new season – posting a behind-the-scenes snap to his Instagram page that showed him getting made up for the role.
+And later in August, Henry Cavill shared a sneak peek at the new season – posting a behind-the-scenes snap to his Instagram page that showed him getting made up for the role.

 He wrote, “No bald cap this year.
 Just pounds of 2 types of medical tape and some glue….
 Removal is a joy.
 Jacqui and Ailbhe here, though, have the deft touch of angels.
 Jacqui more so an Angel of Vengeance, but that’s all part of her charm.

-However, the delay has claimed one casualty, with Fast and Furious 9 actor Thue Ersted Rasmussen pulling out of the role of Eskel (another Witcher character) due to scheduling conflicts.
+However, the delay has claimed one casualty, with Fast and Furious 9 actor Thue Ersted Rasmussen pulling out of the role of Eskel (another Witcher character) due to scheduling conflicts, with Victoria actor Basil Eidenbenz replacing him.

-If you’re worried about a long delay, you could listen to Netflix’s official The Witcher behind-the-scenes podcast, in which you can hear members of the cast and crew – including Anya Chalotra’s Yennefer – talk about what went down during filming and what could have been.
+If you’re worried about a long delay, you could listen to Netflix’s official The Witcher behind-the-scenes podcast, in which you can hear members of the cast and crew – including Anya Chalotra’s Yennefer – talk about what went down during filming and what could have been, or read The Witcher books in order.

 The Witcher season 2 spoilers and plot